Minki-Kim95/Federated-Learning-and-Split-Learning-with-raspberry-pi/federated_learning/README.md

-# Federated-Learning-and-Split-Learning-with-raspberry-pi
+# Federated-Learning
-SRDS: End-to-End Evaluation of Federated Learning and Split Learning for Internet of Things
+This directory is for federated learning source code